realm/realm-js/README.md

 ![Realm](https://github.com/realm/realm-js/raw/master/logo.png)

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
 This project hosts the JavaScript versions of [Realm](https://realm.io/).
-Currently we support React Native (both iOS & Android), Node.js and Electron (on Windows, MacOS and Linux)
+Currently we support React Native (both iOS & Android), Node.js and Electron (on Windows, MacOS and Linux).

 ## Features